elgeeko1/elgeeko1-roon-server-ansible/README.md

 roon data, and defaults to `/opt/RoonServer`.
 This should be a persistent location in your filesystem for storing the Roon Server configuration and cache.

+If you wish to add additional samba mounts, create a template file and set the variable `roon_samba_conf_appendix_template` to its path.

 Modify `smb.conf.j2` in the templates folder to customize Samba.
 The default username and password is `music:music`.

+You may map additional volumes using the docker volume mapping syntax into the samba container with the variable `roon_samba_extra_volumes`.
+The variable is a list and defaults to `[]`.

 # Security